vortexer99/vortexer99.github.io/_pages/cv.md

   * Vue.js for UI, JavaScript for core logic.
 YAML for storing data.
 1. **Personal Website**.
 2023/10. *Still updating*
   * [Current website](https://vortexer99.github.io)
-  * Jekyll and Github Pages for deployment, academicpages for template.
+  * Jekyll and Github Pages for deployment, academicpages for template, Markdown for texts.
 1. **A simulator for a specific use**.
-2023/03. *Mostly done, not continuing for now*.
+2023/03. *Finish*.
   * Step forward in time to simulate state changes, event series and rules given.
-  * wxPython for UI, python for core logic.
+  * wxPython for UI, Python for core logic.
 1. **LMD Mars PCM Simulation Controller**.
 2022/11. *Still updating*.
   * To quickly initialize, submit and collect large amount of LMD Mars PCM experiments.
   Parameters can be easily assigned.
 Also perform required actions for BV & RP.
-  * YAML for config settings, Shell and python for actions.
+  * YAML for config settings, Shell and Python for actions.
 1. **A calculator and a simulator for a specific use**.
-2021/10. *Done*.
+2021/10. *Finish*.
   * Calculate from adjustable basic settings.
 Simulate from event series and rules given.
   * Excel for calculator, Mathematica for simulator.
+1. **Personal Website**.
+2018/04-2022/09. *Terminate*
+  * 庄逸的数学和技术屋
+  * Tencent Cloud (Student) for server，Wordpress for engine, with MySQL & PHP.

 PROFESSIONAL SKILLS